Reginald-Yoeng-Lee/node-common-logger/README.md

 ### Advance usage

 `Logger` as the main component of this library, besides implements the `LogStrategy`, it also contains several additional methods.
-All these methods provide special features by logging with the returned `Logger`, which may or may not be a new object.
-However, no matter what they return, the returned object should always be considered the _short term_ object.
-That is, fetch a new one by calling these methods every time needed, and do NOT keep or reuse the returned object.
+All these methods provide special features by logging with the returned `Logger`, which usually is a derived object. _derived object_ here means a new object which prototype is the wrapped `Logger`.
+The logger returned from these methods could be keep for further usage.
+The changing of the `LogStrategy` of the main logger (the one deriving all the other loggers) will affect all the derived loggers unless the derived one has set its own `LogStrategy`.

 Here is the brief introduction of the methods:

 ##### logger.tag(tagName, tagSeparator)
 Prepends the given tag before every content logged, separate by the separator.